Experience the wonders

 The Southern Gulf Islands Arts Council highlights many of Pender’s local artists and their crafts, from fibre art to fine art, jewellery to woodcrafts.
 Events like Art off the Fence on South Pender and Art in the Orchard at the Corbett House on North Pender in the summer help to support their work.

 Driftwood Centre on Canal Road on North Pender is where a good number of shops and services — such as gas, groceries, liquor and cafes — are concentrated.
 Across the road a ways and down to the seaside is Port Browning Marina and Pub.

-Farther up the island is the Hope Bay Store complex, where you can find the renowned Cafe at Hope Bay, an EV charging station, artists’ gallery and several businesses.
+Farther up the island is the Hope Bay Store commercial complex, with an EV charging station, artists’ gallery and several other businesses.

 Farther up the road you come across Southridge Farms, an organic store and cafe with a passion for food and a variety of additive-free meats and produce.
 Home Hardware across the street is the island’s home building centre.

 Every Saturday from 9:30 a.m. to 1 p.m., people can drop in on the farmer and arts and crafts market at the Pender Community Hall.
 While you’re there, be sure to admire the Bear Mother Project Welcoming Poles and learn their story.